 Even so faith, if it hath not works, is dead, being alone.
 Yea, a man may say, Thou hast faith, and I have works: shew me thy faith without thy works, and I will shew thee my faith by my works.
 James 2:17-18

-Walking in the Power of the Holy Spirit
+- Growing in the Fruit of the Spirit